Pages

 Can I get a refund if I can’t attend?

-I don’t believe refunds are given; however, there is usually no problem finding someone who will want to buy your ticket from you.
+Refunds are not given; however, there is usually no problem finding someone who will want to buy your ticket from you.
 Please, no scalping.

 Can I bring my own beer and cigars?